 - Who is the architect?
 Is it a green building?

-Clive Wilkinson Architects (CWA), recipients of the prestigious 2012 Cooper-Hewitt National Design Award, designed the KCRW Media Center and SMC’s Academy of Entertainment and Technology campus.
+Clive Wilkinson Architects (CWA), recipients of the prestigious 2012 Cooper-Hewitt National Design Award, designed the KCRW Media Center and SMC’s Center for Media and Design (CMaD) campus.
 From the earliest phases of the project, KCRW worked with the College and CWA (the design team behind the work spaces of Google) to ensure that our new home reflects KCRW’s unique signature programming and diverse audience.

 The KCRW Media Center will accommodate all our staff and will feature long overdue equipment upgrades and an open work environment that fosters creativity and collaboration.
 Our building will seamlessly integrate with the campus, and simultaneously preserve the lively and collaborative atmosphere that KCRW’s current basement offices are famous for.

 The KCRW Media Center is also LEED Silver Certified and will meet the highest sustainability standards.

 Construction on KCRW’s new facility began in 2013 and should conclude in 2018.
 The time frame for our fundraising Campaign aligns with this period of construction.